-London is one of the greatest cities in the world, with fantastic luxury hotels to match its reputation.
-Emyr Thomas shares his thoughts on the best luxury hotels in London.
+London is one of the greatest cities in the world, with fantastic luxury hotels to match its reputation – read our guide to the best luxury hotels in London.

 The Connaught, Mayfair